jrnew/www/content/state-of-the-union.md

-title: "The State of the Union is dumber"
+title: The State of the Union is dumber
-author: "jrnew"
+author: jrnew
 date: 2014-10-04
 slug: state-of-the-union